Specialist Probate Services

 You’ll need to present a valid Will to the probate service provider so they can estimate what work is required and then a fee can be negotiated.

-At Hillman Legal Partnerships, we offer fixed fee advice and help with all aspects of estate administration; such as estate valuation, selling property, accessing old pension, tax returns and insurance policies.
+We offer fixed fee advice and help with all aspects of estate administration; such as estate valuation, selling property, accessing old pension, tax returns and insurance policies.

 HOW LONG DOES PROBATE TAKE?